-Estudines apartments are intended for students and interns, and are alloted to them on a priority basis.
-However, depending on availablity, young people just starting out in the workforce may be accepted.
+Estudines apartments are intended for students and interns, and are allotted to them on a priority basis.
+However, depending on availability, young people just starting out in the workforce may be accepted.
 (You can get more information directly from the residence).

 In most of the residences, it is indeed possible to live with a child.

 For more information, don't hesitate to contact the residence you may be interested in directly.

 All of the visuals are online on each residence's page.